PathakPankaj7/PathakPankaj7.github.io/_pages/about.md

     Currently, I am part of the
     <a href="https://www.phy.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Cavendish Laboratory</a> at the <a href="https://www.cam.ac.uk/" style="color: #007A87; text-decoration: none;">University of Cambridge</a>, working in the <a href="https://www.me.phy.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Microelectronics group</a> with
-    <a href="https://www.ciccarelli.phy.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Prof. Chiara Ciccarelli</a>, and I am an affiliated member of <a href="https://www.trin.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Trinity College, Cambridge</a>.
+    <a href="https://www.ciccarelli.phy.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Prof. Chiara Ciccarelli</a>, and I am Postdoctoral affiliated member of <a href="https://www.trin.cam.ac.uk/" style="color: #007A87; text-decoration: none;">Trinity College, Cambridge</a>.
 At Cambridge, my work focuses on superconducting spintronics, exploring the interplay between superconductivity and magnetism to advance ultra-low-power computing devices.
   </p>
 </div>